-If you own a business, consider the following strategies to minimize your tax bill for 2020.
+If you own a small business, consider the following strategies to minimize your tax bill for 2020.

 Net Operating Losses (NOLs).

-The CARES Act temporarily relaxed many of the NOL limitations that were implemented under the Tax Cuts and Jobs Act (TCJA).
-If your small business expects a loss in 2020, know that you will be able to carry back 100% of that loss to the prior five tax years.
-If you had an NOL carried into 2020, you can claim a deduction equal to 100% of your 2020 taxable income.
+The CARES Act relaxed many NOL limitations that were implemented under the Tax Cuts and Jobs Act.
+If your business expects a loss in 2020, you can carry back that loss to the prior five tax years.

 Establish a Tax-favored Retirement Plan.

 If your business doesn’t already have a retirement plan, now might be the time to take the plunge.
 Current retirement plan rules allow for significant deductible contributions.
-For example, if you’re self-employed and set up a SEP-IRA, you can contribute up to 20% of your self-employment earnings, with a maximum contribution of $57,000 for 2020.
-If you’re employed by your own corporation, up to 25% of your salary can be contributed with a maximum contribution of $57,000.
+If you’re employed by your own corporation, 25% of your salary can be contributed with a maximum contribution of $57,000.

-Other small business retirement plan options include the 401(k) plan (which can be set up for just one person), the defined benefit pension plan, and the SIMPLE-IRA.
-Depending on your circumstances, these other types of plans may allow bigger deductible contributions.
+Other small business retirement plan options include the 401(k) plan, the defined benefit pension plan, and the SIMPLE-IRA.
+So, depending on your circumstances, these other types of plans may allow bigger deductible contributions.

-Contact us for more information on small business retirement plan alternatives, and be aware that if your business has employees, you may have to cover them too.
+Contact us for information on small business retirement plan alternatives.
+Be aware that if your business has employees, you may have to cover them too.

-Also, the CARES Act made a technical correction to the TCJA that retroactively treats a wide variety of interior, non-load-bearing building improvements [known as Qualified Improvement Property (QIP)] as eligible for bonus deprecation (and hence a 100% write-off).
-Alternatively, if you elect out of bonus depreciation, you can depreciate QIP over 15 years (rather than the 39 years provided by the TCJA).
-Small businesses can take advantage of this provision by filing for a change in accounting method or by amending the applicable return.
+The CARES Act made a technical correction to the TCJA that retroactively treats a wide variety of interior, non-load-bearing building improvements [known as Qualified Improvement Property (QIP)] as eligible for bonus deprecation (and hence a 100% write-off).
+If you elect out of bonus depreciation, you can depreciate QIP over 15 years.
+Businesses can take advantage of this provision by filing for a change in accounting method.
+They can also do this by amending the applicable return.
 Contact us for more details.

 Claim 100% Bonus Depreciation for Heavy SUVs, Pickups, or Vans.
-The 100% bonus depreciation provision can have a hugely beneficial impact on first-year depreciation deductions for new and used heavy vehicles used over 50% for business.
-That’s because heavy SUVs, pickups, and vans are treated for tax purposes as transportation equipment that qualifies for 100% bonus depreciation.
-However, 100% bonus depreciation is only available when the SUV, pickup, or van has a manufacturer’s Gross Vehicle Weight Rating (GVWR) above 6,000 pounds.
-The GVWR of a vehicle can be verified by looking at the manufacturer’s label, which is usually found on the inside edge of the driver’s side door where the door hinges meet the frame.
-If you are considering buying an eligible vehicle, doing so and placing it in service before the end of this tax year could deliver a juicy write-off on this year’s return.
+This can have a beneficial impact on first-year deductions for new and used heavy vehicles used over 50% for business.
+However, it is only available when the vehicle has a manufacturer’s Gross Vehicle Weight Rating above 6,000 pounds.
+The GVWR of a vehicle can be verified by looking at the manufacturer’s label.

 Claim First-year Depreciation Deductions for Cars, Light Trucks, and Light Vans.
-For both new and used passenger vehicles (meaning cars and light trucks and vans) that are acquired and placed in service in 2020, the luxury auto depreciation limits are as follows:
+Luxury auto depreciation limits are as follows:

 - $18,100 for Year 1 if bonus depreciation is claimed.